jdijt/software-testing---PT_MA2_1/Lab5/playground/mats/report.md

 * `Domain.hs` This file contains all types that were used in the code and implementations to show the data structures.
 * `Puzzles.hs` This file contains 3 sample puzzles.
 More can be added.
 * `Strategies.hs` This file contains all strategies with the related difficulty constants.
-* `Constraints.hs` This file contains all constraints in the Sudoku<sup>3</sup> (boxes, rows and columns).
+* `Constraints.hs` This file contains all constraints in the Sudoku<sup>4</sup> (boxes, rows and columns).
 * `Utils.hs` This file contains helper functions that are used in the different modules like the different strategies.

 ## *Notes*

+1. The current constants are fictional and should be set based on experimental results.
-<sup>1</sup> In this implementation we use all actions from the lowest rated strategy that provides one or more actions.
+1. In this implementation we use all actions from the lowest rated strategy that provides one or more actions.
 A human however would maybe use one of these actions and than return back to a easier strategy.
-<sup>2</sup> The code uses only a few strategies when more are available, these should be implemented to complete the solver.
+1. The code uses only a few strategies when more are available, these should be implemented to complete the solver.
-<sup>3</sup> This structure allows it to easily introduce new constrains as for example the NRC-Sudoku constraints as implemented in the other exercises.
+1. This structure allows it to easily introduce new constrains as for example the NRC-Sudoku constraints as implemented in the other exercises.